subsquid/docs/docs/evm-indexing/evm-processor.md

 A batch provides iterables to access all items requested in [processor configuration](/evm-indexing/configuration), which may include logs, transactions, traces and contract state diffs.
 It is customary to configure the processor object at `src/processor.ts` and export the `EvmBatchProcessor` object and types derived from it.

-(????
-Update the info on statediffs ordering)

-Logs and transactions are ordered in the same way as they are within blocks; for traces there are no order guarantees.
+Logs and transactions are ordered in the same way as they are within blocks; state diffs are ordered in the same way as the transactions that give rise to them; and for traces there are no order guarantees.

 Further, the processor can extract additional data by querying the [historical chain state](/evm-indexing/query-state) and indeed any [external API](https://github.com/subsquid/squid-external-api-example).